 - Group Think: over time, a set of individuals working on a project will tend to think the same way, believe the same conclusions and results.
 This group mindset leads to psychological inertia.
 As new members are introduced instead of pursuing new ideas provided by “a fresh pair of eyes,” the group tries to assimilate new members to current thinking.

 - Model Worship: a specific “favorite” model is pursued, and alternatives are dropped.

-- False Information/Incorrect Data/False Assumptions: this may be due to the way the data or information was collected.
-For example, incorrect calibration of measurement standards, or just wrong information to facts have been obtained or assumed.
+- False Information/Incorrect Data/False Assumptions: this may be due to how the data or information was collected.
+For example, incorrect calibration of measurement standards or just wrong information and facts have been obtained or assumed.

 - False Conclusions: for example, the sun rises every day in the east.
 False conclusion – the sun revolves around the earth.

-- Hidden Resources: the problem is caused by contaminants or secondary or derived resources.
+- Hidden Resources: contaminants or secondary or derived resources cause the problem.